AquaMinerale2b2t/AquaMinerale2b2t/README.md

 # About Me
 I'm mineral water.
-I do code for minecraft and becoming better at it
+I do code for minecraft and im becoming better at it

 # Stats